 Submission deadline: January 15, 2018

 March 7, 2018 - March 10, 2018

 Call for Papers:

+As an interdisciplinary conference, Anthrosophia aims to articulate the theoretical principles, methodological orientations, and empirical data that form the basis of philosophy and anthropology as traditionally distinct fields.
+Through this collaboration, we hope to identify persistent shortcomings and biases in our thinking about the nature of human social life ways and to find better ways forward.
 Participants may give oral presentations of up to 20 minutes.
-If you wish to present a paper, we ask you to submit a 150-word abstract outlining your topic to email@example.com by January 15th.
+If you wish to present a paper, we ask you to submit a 150-word abstract outlining your topic to email@example.com by January 2nd.
 We ask authors to read the rationale below in considering the composition of their papers.
-We also ask that, if you cannot attend all of the days of the seminar, please indicate which days you wish to attend.
+We also ask that you indicate your preference about which day you would like to present.

 The Anthrosophia scholarly society also publishes a journal of the same name.
 Papers presented at the Anthrosophia conference may be considered for publication in this journal, though we also accept unrelated submissions.
 For more information about the Anthrosophia conference and the journal, please visit http://www.cherscience.org.

 Grant S. McCall (co-chair), C.H.E.R. and Tulane University

 Karl Widerquist, Georgetown University SFS-Qatar